wp-plugins/postman-smtp/readme.txt

 * Clarified text in 'Run a Port Test' so people won't continue to ask me about connection problems (hopefully)

 = 1.2 - 2015-02-04 =
 * Support for Sender Name and Reply-To.
-Turns out Google no longer honours the MUA Return-Path header due to spam.
+Turns out Google no longer honours the MUA Return-Path header due to Spam.
 Makes sense, so I've decided not to add a Return-Path field to Postman's configuration.
 * Support for WordPress filters [wp_mail_from](http://codex.wordpress.org/Plugin_API/Filter_Reference/wp_mail_from) and [wp_mail_from_name](http://codex.wordpress.org/Plugin_API/Filter_Reference/wp_mail_from_name)
 * Disable stats-keeping for email sent by the test function
 * Minor tweaks to the Wizard to support WordPress v3.9